-After an adjustment is made, the menu disappears and the new sensitivity setting begins to affect new sonar information as it flows onscreen.
-If additional adjustment is needed, the UP ARROW or DOWN ARROW can be pressed without having to first press MENU.
+After an adjustment is made, the menu disappears and the new sensitivity setting is in affect.
+If additional time is needed to study a menu, press and hold the MENU button and the menu will remain on-screen indefinitely.
+If you need to make an additional adjustment, press the UP ARROW or DOWN ARROW button.